erikc5000/island-time/README.md

 - A set of date-time primitives such as `Date`, `Time`, `DateTime`, `Instant`, and `ZonedDateTime`
 - Time zone database support
 - Date ranges and time intervals, integrating with Kotlin ranges and progressions
-- Read and write strings in ISO-8601 formats
+- Read and write strings in ISO formats
 - DSL-based definition of custom parsers
 - Operators like `date.next(MONDAY)` or `dateTime.startOfWeek`
 - Works on JVM, Android, iOS, and macOS